 Students completing degree programs that include a thesis must submit the thesis to their major professor at least thirty days in advance of graduation (guidelines may be found on the Graduate School website).

 Acceptance of the thesis shall be at the discretion of a special reading committee composed of the major professor and two other committee members.
 One member shall be from outside the program, and all three members must be qualified to serve on those capacities as specified by their unit's guidelines for Graduate Faculty.
 The committee shall be approved by the unit dean upon recommendation of the chair of the major department.
 The committee shall complete its review of the thesis at least one week prior to the final oral examination.

 The final manuscript is submitted electronically to the Graduate School through ThinkIR, directions on submission will be provided upon review of the thesis by the Graduate School.
 The final copy is submitted as a PDF.
-Along with the PDF the student is required to submit a hard copy of the signature page, which should be on white paper with original signatures.
-The original signature page must be submitted to the Graduate School.
+Along with the PDF the student is required to submit a digital/electronic or hard copy of the signature page, which should be on white paper with original signatures.
+The digital/electronic or original signature page must be submitted to the Graduate School.

 Standards for the Preparation of Thesis and Dissertations are available on the website of the Graduate School.
 Alternate standards must be approved by the Vice Provost for Graduate Affairs if in conflict with these standards.

 The thesis normally carries three-six (3-6) credit hours of graduate credit, which is in addition to the 15 credit hour minimum taken within the major department.
 In certain departments, a professional paper or portfolio may be required in lieu of a thesis.
 For procedures in these instances, consult the Director of Graduate Studies or the chair of the department.